Main Content Start

 MMR and Tuberculosis Information

-All students are required to provide proof of two measles, mumps and rubella (MMR) immunizations.
-All applicants born after 01/01/1957 are required to provide proof of MMR immunizations.
-Some foreign-born students may be required to submit tuberculosis screening.
+All students are required to submit proof of two doses of MMR vaccine, an Arkansas Department of Health (ADH) approved immunization exemption (medical, religious or philosophical), or birth prior to 1957.
 For Arkansas residents, NWACC will attempt to retrieve immunization records from a state-wide database.

-Acceptable proof of immunization is an official immunization record from another educational institution in Arkansas, a licensed medical doctor, or an authorized public health representative, or military service.
-Shot records must state the vaccine type and dates of vaccine administration.
-Terms such as "up to date", "complete", and "adequate" are not accepted.To protect the privacy of your information and to comply with U.S. Department of Education regulations, we can no longer accept documents by email.
+Acceptable proof of MMR immunization is documentation issued by a licensed medical doctor, an authorized public health representative, an Arkansas education institution (high school or college) or the United States Military.
+Documentation must reflect the student’s name, at least 1 piece of personal identifiable information outside of the student's name, the vaccine type and the dates that the vaccines were administered.To protect the privacy of your information and to comply with U.S. Department of Education regulations, we can no longer accept documents by email.
 You can submit them one of three ways:

 - Upload the document to: https://api.nwacc.edu/lss/finaid/filedropbox/